The jazz studies program at USM has been in existence for over 50 years. Its ensembles

 both the lead alto chair and jazz tenor chair.
 He is a dedicated artist educator who

-remains active playing in groups throughout the region.
+remains active playing in groups throughout the region as well as sharing his knowledge

 Russell Welch (BM, Jazz Studies) has settled into the New Orleans trad jazz and gypsy jazz scene